SuperOfficeDocs/superoffice-docs/user-guide/en/custom-objects/udef/page-1-fields.md

 1. Check **Allow different page 1 fields for different user groups** at the bottom of the tab if you want to specify different page 1 fields for different user groups.
 If this is left unchecked, the fields you specify will be used for all user groups.

 1. In the user group list above, select the required user group (if you have checked **Allow different page 1 fields for different user groups** in the previous step).
-For more details on user groups, see below.

 1. In the **Field 1** list box, choose the field to display at the top.
 Choose the fields to display in the next positions in the **Field 2** and **Field 3** list boxes.